 Combat depression and increase positive emotions

-Other health benefits of volunteering are its ability to reduce the risk of depression and increase your.
+Other health benefits of volunteering are its ability to reduce the risk of depression and increase your overall levels of connectedness.
 When volunteering with Better Together you will be out of isolation and providing regular contact with your local community members.
 Also much research has shown that volunteering has created what has been referred to as “the happiness effect”; the more one volunteers the happier they become.
-This increasing in one’s positive moods and emotions in turn strengthens ones immune system.
+This increasing in positive moods and emotions in turn strengthens ones immune system.

 Volunteering increases self-confidence

 Volunteering can provide a healthy boost to your self-confidence, self-esteem, and life satisfaction.
 You are doing good for others and the community, which provides a natural sense of accomplishment.
 Your role as a volunteer can also give you a sense of pride and identity.
 And the better you feel about yourself, the more likely you are to have a positive view of your life and future goals.

 2. Meet New People and Community Networks